abhishek-kumar-code/Redfish_Public/Specification.md

 MIKE to reconcile the following two blocks
 Performing a GET operation yields a representation of the resource containing properties and hyperlinks to associated resources.
 The service root URI is well known and is based on the protocol version.
 Discovering the URIs to additional resources is done through observing the associated resource hyperlinks returned in previous responses.
 This type of API that is consumed by navigating URIs returned by the service is known as a Hypermedia API.

-To begin operations, a client must know the URI for a resource.
+To begin operations, a Redfish client must know the URI for a resource.
 * To get the resource representation with properties and hyperlinks to associated resources, call the GET operation.
 * The base resource URI is well known and based on the protocol version.
 * To discover the URIs to additional resources, observe the associated resource hyperlinks from previous responses.